2023–24 Arsenal F.C. season: Premier League

-Arsenal won 28 league games this season, their highest-ever tally in any top-flight campaign since they won 29 from 42 games in 1970–71.
+Arsenal won 28 league games this season, their highest tally in any top-flight campaign since they won 29 from 42 games in 1970–71.
 They ended this season on 89 points, the second-highest total in their history, after the 90 earned by their title-winning Invincibles side of 2003–04.

 The Gunners conceded just 29 goals in the Premier League – five fewer goals than Manchester City who had the next-best defence.
 This was Arsenal's best defensive record for 20 years.
 They finished with a goal difference of +62 in the division, their highest-ever total in the competition's history.

 Arteta's side ended the Premier League season as runners-up, becoming the third-best second-placed team in the competition's history.